illixion/vscode-vibrancy-continued/README.md

 #### vscode_vibrancy.imports

-Import custom CSS/JS files into VSCode, as file paths.
+Import any custom CSS/JS files into VSCode, as file paths.
 The files will be imported in the order they are listed.
+On Windows, forward slashes must be used.

 EXAMPLE: `C:/Users/MyUserName/Documents/custom.css`